devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

   3. Others as Owners. (`o`)

-Following diagram illustrates the output of `ls -l` command showing the permissions
+Following diagram illustrates the output of `ls -l` command showing the permissions.